xrrocha/nobocoder/README.md

 appropriate type of most expressions thus providing the best of both worlds: the economy of expression of scripting languages with the type safety of industrial-strength programming languages.

-### Classes, Traits and Objects ###
+### Traits, Objects and Classes ###

-Scala classes correspond closely to the notion of class in most object-oriented classes: a class groups together data fields and functions (methods.)
+Scala classes correspond closely to the notion of class in most object-oriented classes: they group together fields and functions (methods.)
 Classes, however, are less central to Scala programming than they are in other object-oriented languages.

 Like in Java, a class can extend at most one other class.
-Class inheritance, however, is far less common in Scala than in other object-oriented languages; more commonly classes extend traits.
+Class inheritance, though, is far less common in Scala than in other object-oriented languages; more commonly classes extend traits.